AdobeDocs/experience-manager-headless-adaptive-forms.en/help/faq.md

 ## Do Headless adaptive forms support cascading fields?

-In cascading fields, content of second field depends on content chosen in the first field.
+In cascading fields, the content of the second field depends on the content chosen in the first field.
 The [Storybook](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/story/adaptive-form-dynamic-behaviour--options&args=formJson.items[0].fieldType:drop-down;formJson.items[0].minimum:!undefined;formJson.items[0].maximum:!undefined;formJson.items[0].label.value:Choose+number+of+options;formJson.items[0].enum[0]:1;formJson.items[0].enum[1]:2;formJson.items[0].enum[2]:3;formJson.items[1].fieldType:drop-down) provides an example of cascading fields.

 ## Do Headless adaptive forms allow prefilling forms with personalized data?

-Headless adaptive forms allows prefilling forms with personalized data.
+Headless adaptive forms allow prefilling forms with personalized data.
 The [Storybook](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/story/reference-examples--prefill-form-with-personalised-data) provides an example of how to prefill a Headless adaptive form.

 <!-- >
 ## Can I use existing Adaptive Forms editor to create a Headless adaptive form?